 The objectives of our director compensation program are to offer compensation that is competitive with the compensation paid by peer companies so that we may attract and retain qualified candidates for Board service and to reinforce our practice of encouraging stock ownership by our directors.
 The Compensation Committee regularly reviews the compensation paid to non-employee directors and recommends changes to the Board, as appropriate.
-In fiscal year 2020, Mercer (US) Inc. ("Mercer"), the Compensation Committee's independent compensation consultant, conducted an updated review of our non-employee director compensation program.
-The review assessed the competitiveness of our non-employee director compensation program.
-The review assessed the competitiveness of our non-employee director compensation Discussion and Analysis" section below).
-After reviewing the assessment and consultation with Mercer, the Board approved a director compensation program in line with competitive non-employee director companies.
-Effective for fiscal year 2021, our director compensation program consists of the following:
+After consultation with Mercer (US) Inc. ("Mercer"), the Compensation Committee's independent compensation consultant, the Board approved a director compensation program in line with competitive non-employee director compensation levels of our peer companies.
+Effective for fiscal year 2022, our director compensation program consisted of the following: